Thursday, 19 Dec 2013

 Political and Economic

 The current Prime Minister is Victor Ponta.
 He is heading a 20 Minister cabinet that won the Parliament’s vote of confidence on 7 May 2012.
-Based on a coalition between the Social Democratic Party, the Liberal Party and the Conservative Party.
-It also includes 1 independent Minister.
+The new ruling Social Liberal Union coalition government consists of ministers from the Social Democratic Party, the Liberal Party and the small Conservative Party.
+PM Ponta said that economic growth and the reversal of measures that caused economic disequilibria would be his first priorities.
+Wages in the public sector would increase.

 Romania is divided into 41 counties (Judete), with the separate city of Bucharest forming a 42nd area.
 Each county is governed by a County Council (Consiliul Judetean) consisting of members elected by universal suffrage for a 4 year term.
 The President of the county council is appointed by the elected members of the council having executive responsibilities.